 We went to Whidbey Island again today.
 We loved it and it was great to be able to take Dart off leash on the beach.
-It wasn’t as hazy, so we noticed Mount Ranier in the distance.
+It wasn’t as hazy, so we noticed Mount Rainier in the distance.
 We didn’t see it yesterday.
 Pretty wild.
-This picture is taken from the beach on Whidbey Island and shows Seattle on the right and Mount Ranier to the left of Seattle.
+This picture is taken from the beach on Whidbey Island and shows Seattle on the right and Mount Rainier to the left of Seattle.

 When we got on the Island, I pointed out to Regis we could drive all the way up it and cross a bridge back to the mainland and loop around and come back without taking the ferry.
 He said he wasn’t interested in driving that much.
 (You know where this is headed.)

 Dart cut his paw pad yesterday.
 We thought he would be okay, but as soon as he got to the wet part of the beach, he kept stopping to bite at his paw.
 We think the salt water may have been causing him some pain.
 As a result, we didn’t walk on the beach as planned.
 Since the sun was out and we had no shade, Dart was not happy, so we left pretty soon.
 But, not before I got a picture of these two dogs playing.